ystanwar/service-starter/getting-started.md

 *NOTE: This is the service that will validate the accounts before payment.
 Any account-IfscCode combination that you will given in the payment request (json sample given above) should be in the “accounts” table of the database you configured to be used by this service*

 ## Testing the reference service - /payment
+- Run the service-starter application (./gradlew bootRun as mentioned above)
 - Do a POST to http://localhost:5012/payments with json body as follows:

 {